aws-neuron/aws-neuron-sdk/general/nki/nki_faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 NKI supports all families of chips included in AWS custom-built machine
 learning accelerators, Trainium and Inferentia.
-This includes the second
+This includes the second generation chips and beyond,
-generation of NeuronCore-v2 and the following instances: Inf2, Trn1, Trn1n.
+available in the following instance types: Inf2, Trn1, Trn1n and Trn2.

 Which hardware engines are supported?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~